 Ceres was discovered as early as 1801, the 1st day of a new century at 8pm .
 For 500 years it was actually classified as the 8th planet.
 Ceres was discovered by a Sicilian monk astronomer, Giuseppe Piazzi.
 He wrote in his notes that Ceres was sitting on the shoulder of the bull (Taurus).
 Perseus the constellation that contains Algol lies behind the Bull in the heavens.
 Ceres is credited as having possible rulership of Virgo due to its brightest star Spica being the chaff of wheat in the hand of the Virgin.
-However I’ve always thought Ceres also has an affinity with Taurus and the 2nd house too.
+However I’ve always thought Ceres can have an affinity with the sign of Taurus and the 2nd house too.

 Ceres Discovery Chart

-Back to the chart.
-Sensible earthy Saturn is rising.
+In Ceres’s discovery chart sensible, responsible Saturn is rising.
 Everyone knows Ceres as the earth mother.
-So straight off here we have the themes of mothering, nurturing, child custody and parental responsibility absolutely highlighted by that tight square from Ceres in the chart to Saturn.
+So straight away we have the themes of mothering, nurturing, child custody and parental responsibility absolutely highlighted by that tight square from Ceres in the chart to Saturn.
 We have a striking Yod to Pluto containing the Moon, making this a Hades Moon:

-This mirrors everything I have been finding about Ceres so far.
-I have always felt there was such a heavy Plutonic influence, but I thought it just came from the Persephone myth.
+This mirrors everything I have been finding out about Ceres so far.
+I have always felt there was such a heavy Plutonic influence, but I thought it just came from the connections of Ceres to the Persephone myth.
 However it is more than that, Pluto is right here in her birthchart, smacking us in the face full force with that Yod.
 The other planet of seperation and death of course is Saturn, which as we have seen weighs heavy on the ascendant.
-Even that is opposed poor Venus, the affection is expressed with difficulty, it’s far more tough love and discipline here, like a matron.
-Practical magic.
-Ceres in her Virgo guise rules nurses and midwives so this is fitting.
+Saturn is opposing Venus, so affection is expressed with difficulty, it’s far more tough love and discipline here, like a matron.
+There is also practical magic.
+Ceres in her Virgo guise rules nurses and midwives, so this is fitting.